 - 1. Place the tofu in a resealable container so all the pieces lie flat in a single layer.
 In a medium bowl, whisk together the soy sauce, honey, sugar, ginger, garlic, cayenne, black pepper, and ground chile.
 Then pour enough of the sauce over the tofu to completely coat it.
 Cover and refrigerate the tofu for at least 6 hours or overnight.
 If you have any extra marinade, cover and refrigerate it, too.

 - 2. Remove the tofu from the marinade, reserving the marinade.
 Heat a nonstick skillet over low heat.
 Pour about 1/4 of the marinade in the skillet and, once it starts to sizzle, add about 1/2 the tofu, taking care not to crowd the skillet.
 Pour a little more marinade from the container into the skillet so the tofu is covered.
-Cook the tofu, occasionally spooning the marinade over the tofu, until it’s nicely glazed and caramelized, 6 to 8 minutes, depending on how hot your skillet IS.
-Carefully flip the tofu and cook on the other side, occasionally spooning marinade over the tofu, until it is warmed through, 4 to 6 minutes more.
+Cook the tofu, occasionally spooning the marinade over the tofu, until it’s nicely glazed and caramelized, 6 to 8 minutes.
+Carefully flip the tofu and cook on the other side, occasionally spooning marinade over the tofu, until it’s warmed through, 4 to 6 minutes more.
 If a more robust flavor is desired, continue to cook the tofu until the glaze simmers and reduces slightly.
 Repeat with the remaining marinade and tofu.

 - 3. Divvy the tofu among plates, drizzle with the sesame oil, if desired, and serve alongside steamed rice.